tab1-web/faq/docs/interface/shops.md

     Offline Shop is when you leave your character in a peace zone to sell items while you are offline.

-    You need to be Level 20 and type `.offline`
+    You need to be Level 20 and type `.offline` after you setup your private shop.

 - [![undefined-Imgur.gif](https://i.postimg.cc/K89jnnSX/undefined-Imgur.gif)](https://postimg.cc/gxZGpL24)